danieljamesgraham/qd-qick-dawg/README.md

 No IP detected
 ```

-Set a fixed IP address on the local machine to 192.168.2.1 and set the subnet mask to 255.255.255.0.
+Set a fixed IP address on the local machine to 192.168.2.1 (host ID '1' is arbitrary) and set the subnet mask to 255.255.255.0.
 Use [nmap](https://nmap.org/) to locate the IP address of the dev. board:

 ```
 nmap -sn 192.168.2.1-255